Jeremy Camp: 2010s

 Beyond Measure was certified as Gold by the RIAA.
 The worship album We Cry Out was released on August 24, 2010.
 Camp was also a judge for the 10th annual Independent Music Awards to support independent artists' careers.

 On May 20, 2011, Camp released his first book, I Still Believe.
 The book is about Camp's life, illuminating his childhood, the death of his first wife, and where he believes God has brought him.

 Reckless was released on February 12, 2013.
-This is Camp's first studio album since 2008, when he released Speaking Louder Than Before.
+This was Camp's first studio album since 2008, when he released Speaking Louder Than Before.
 The first single released from the album was the title track, "Reckless".
 A video accompanied the single in February 2013.
-"Reckless" was followed by his second single "My God", which reached number 5 on the Christian Songs Chart.
+"Reckless" was followed by his second single, "My God", which reached number 5 on the Christian Songs Chart.
 He also released an acoustic video of "My God" to his Vevo Channel in 2013.

-Camp released his tenth studio album, I Will Follow, on February 3, 2015.
+Camp released his ninth studio album, I Will Follow, on February 3, 2015.
 The album's lead single, "He Knows", was released in September 2014.

-Camp released his eleventh studio album, The Answer, on October 6, 2017.
+Camp released his tenth studio album, The Answer, on October 6, 2017.
 The album's lead single, "Word of Life", was released in June 2017.

+Camp released his eleventh studio album, The Story's Not Over, on September 20, 2019.
+The album's lead single was "Dead Man Walking".

 Personal life

-Camp and his first wife, Melissa Lynn Henning-Camp (born October 7, 1979), were married on October 21, 2000.
+Camp and his first wife, Melissa Lynn Henning-Camp (b.
+October 7, 1979), were married on October 21, 2000.
 She was diagnosed with ovarian cancer and died on February 5, 2001, when he was 23 and she was 21.
 Some of his early songs reflect the emotional ordeal of her illness.
-"I Still Believe" was the first song he wrote.
+"I Still Believe" was the first song he wrote after she died.
 "Walk by Faith" was written during their honeymoon.
 A film based on Camp's romance with Melissa, I Still Believe, was released in March 2020, with Camp's role being played by KJ Apa and the role of Melissa being played by Britt Robertson.

 On December 15, 2003, he married Adrienne Liesching, former frontwoman for The Benjamin Gate.
 They have three children.

+In March 2024, Camp underwent heart surgery to treat atrial fibrillation.

-In the media
+In popular culture

 He was played by New Zealand actor KJ Apa in the 2020 biographical musical film I Still Believe, which received mixed reviews.